Understanding a review decision

 - HM Revenue & Customs (HMRC)

 - Driver and Vehicle Licensing Agency (DVLA)

-Find out about other related benefits, or call Social Security Scotland free on 0800 182 2222.
+Find out about extra support with costs, or call Social Security Scotland free on 0800 182 2222.
 Opening times are Monday to Friday, 8am to 6pm.

 Find out what to do if you need help contacting Social Security Scotland, or are calling from abroad.